 The phrase ‘the straw that broke the camel’s back‘ means… a string of annoyances that eventually lead to one final irritation that causes a person to lose their patience.

 Example: This week has left Bella tired and frustrated.
-Now at work, she went to grab her food from the office fridge, only to realize that someone has taken it without her permission!
-This was the straw that broke the camel’s back; she found the coworker responsible and yelled at them.
+Now at work and in a bad mood, she went to grab her food from the office fridge, only to realize that someone had taken it without her permission!
+This was the straw that broke the camel’s back; she found the person responsible and gave them a piece of her mind.

 The Origin Of “The Straw That Broke The Camel’s Back”